ssuresh-15/shicode.github.io/index.md

 }
 </style>

 I'm a CS masters student with an interest in NLP.
-Less interested in caffeinated, insomnia but that keeps happening too.
+Less interested in caffeinated insomnia but that keeps happening too.

-## My own projects
+## Currently working on ...
 Cracking the Turing Test

-### Currently in progress
+### But mainly ...
 Grad School